Office of the United States Trade Representative.

-The Office of the United States Trade Representative (“USTR”) is providing notice that on September 18, 2012, the United States requested the establishment of a dispute settlement panel under the Marrakesh Agreement Establishing the World Trade Organization (“WTO Agreement”) with the People's Republic of China (“China”) concerning China's anti-dumping and countervailing duties on certain automobiles from the United States.
-That request may be found at www.wto.org in a document designated as WT/DS440/2.
-USTR invites written comments from the public concerning the issues raised in this dispute.
+The Office of the United States Trade Representative (USTR) is providing notice that the European Union (EU) has requested the establishment of a dispute settlement panel under the Marrakesh Agreement Establishing the World Trade Organization (WTO Agreement).
+You can find the request at www.wto.org in a document designated as WT/DS577/3.
+USTR invites written comments concerning the issues raised in this dispute.

-Although USTR will accept any comments received during the course of the dispute settlement proceedings, comments should be submitted on or before November 16, 2012, to be assured of timely consideration by USTR.
+Although USTR will accept any comments during the course of the dispute settlement proceedings, you should submit your comment on or before October 7, 2019, to be assured of timely consideration by USTR.

 FOR FURTHER INFORMATION CONTACT:

-Section 127(b)(1) of the Uruguay Round Agreements Act (“URAA”) (19 U.S.C.
-3537(b)(1)) requires that notice and opportunity for comment be provided after the United States submits or receives a request for the establishment of a WTO dispute settlement panel.
-Consistent with this obligation, USTR is providing notice that the United States has requested a panel pursuant to the WTO Understanding on Rules and Procedures Governing the Settlement of Disputes (“DSU”).
-Once it is established, the panel will hold its meetings in Geneva, Switzerland, and would be expected to issue a report on its findings and recommendations within nine months after it is established.
+Section 127(b)(1) of the Uruguay Round Agreements Act (URAA) (19 U.S.C.
+3537(b)(1)) requires notice and opportunity for comment after the United States submits or receives a request for the establishment of a WTO dispute settlement panel.
+Pursuant to this provision, USTR is providing notice that the EU has requested a dispute settlement panel pursuant to the WTO Understanding on Rules Procedures Governing the Settlement of Disputes (DSU).
+The panel established by the WTO will hold its meetings in Geneva, Switzerland.Start Printed Page 47034

-To submit comments via www.regulations.gov, enter docket number USTR-2012-0016 on the home page and click “search”.
+USTR invites written comments concerning the issues raised in this dispute.
+All submissions must be in English and sent electronically via www.regulations.gov.
+To submit comments via www.regulations.gov, enter docket number USTR-2019-0016 on the home page and click “search.”
 The site will provide a search-results page listing all documents associated with this docket.
-Find a reference to this notice by selecting “Notice” under “Document Type” on the left side of the search-results page, and click on the link entitled “Comment Now!.”
-(For further information on using the www.regulations.gov Web site, please consult the resources provided on the Web site by clicking on “How to Use Regulations.gov Site” on the bottom of the page.)
+Find a reference to this notice by selecting “notice” under “document type” on the left side of the search-results page, and click on the link entitled “comment now!”
+For further information on using the www.regulations.gov website, please consult the resources provided on the website by clicking on “How to Use Regulations.gov” on the bottom of the home page.

-The www.regulations.gov site provides the option of providing comments by filling in a “Type Comments” field, or by attaching a document using an “Upload File” field.
-It is expected that most comments will be provided in an attached document.
-If a document is attached, it is sufficient to type “See attached” in the “Type Comments” field.
+The www.regulations.gov website allows users to provide comments by filling in a “type comment” field, or by attaching a document using an “upload file” field.
+USTR prefers that you provide comments in an attached document.
+If a document is attached, it is sufficient to type “see attached” in the “type comment” field.
+USTR prefers submissions in Microsoft Word (.doc) or Adobe Acrobat (.pdf).
+If the submission is in an application other than those two, please indicate the name of the application in the “type comment” field.

-Acting Assistant United States Trade Representative for Monitoring and Enforcement.
+Assistant United States Trade Representative for Monitoring and Enforcement, Office of the U.S. Trade Representative.